How to play Min7 Arpeggios!

 Dm7 arpeggio, Em shape

-When you can play the arpeggio shape in Am and Dm, keep going through the cycle of 4th until you played through all keys.
+When you can play the arpeggio shape in Am and Dm, keep going through the cycle of 4th until you played through all keys, like this:

-To vary the exercise, play the arpeggio shape using different rhythms than what I do in the video lesson.
+To vary the exercise, play the arpeggio shape using different rhythms compared with what I do in the video lesson.

 The Am shaped min7 arpeggio